w3c/sustainableweb-ig/ie-policy.md

 ## Can I subscribe to the mailing list even if I am not a participant?

 Yes.
 Anyone may [subscribe to the group’s mailing list](mailto:public-sustainability-request@w3.org?subject=subscribe).
-People join the group are automatically subscribed.
+(People who join the group are automatically subscribed.)